-Contact details: email: grant.swarbrooke@swainswick.bwmat.org Tel: 01225 859279
+Contact details: email: naomi.boyce@bathampton.bwmat.org Tel: 01225 859279

-- 3.1 The Designated Safeguarding Lead (DSL): - 3.1.1 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) in the academy/trust.
-The DSL duties include: - ensuring child protection policies are known, understood and used appropriately by staff - working with the board of trustees [and local governing committee] to ensure that the Trust's child protection policies are reviewed annually and that the procedures are reviewed regularly - acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - acting as a point of liaison regarding ongoing enquiries under section 47 of the Children Act 1989, police investigations, and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances - acting as a point of contact with the three safeguarding partners - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff
+3.1 The Designated Safeguarding Lead (DSL):

+- 3.1.1 The role of the Designated Safeguarding Lead (DSL) is outlined in Keeping Children Safe in Education (2024).
+The DSL takes lead responsibility for safeguarding and child protection (including online safety) in the academy/trust.
+The DSL duties include: - ensuring child protection policies are known, understood and used appropriately by staff - working with the board of trustees [and local governing committee] to ensure that the Trust's child protection policies are reviewed annually and that the procedures are reviewed regularly - acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters